ahstram/al3c/README.md

 \__,_/_//____/\___/    in parallel
 </pre><hr>

-al3c is meant to be as abstract & flexible as possible.
-It puts particular priority on providing complete control over perturbation kernels to the user, for cases when the parameter space is not necessarily <i>R^n</i>

 <i>al3c</i> is written for two types of users:

 1) Those who have written their own software to address